-In the article, you’ll learn the various cause of this error; the way forward for fixing the error and alternatives to Media Player Classic too of course!
+In the article, you'll learn the various cause of this error, the way forward for fixing the error, and alternatives to Media Player Classic, too, of course!

-Here are the major reasons why Media Player Classic and other players wouldn’t open your media file;
+Here are the major reasons why Media Player Classic and other players wouldn't open your media file:

-Fix?
-Yes.
-You should try uninstalling and reinstalling the media player.
+It would help if you tried uninstalling and reinstalling the media player.
 Maybe the software will get it right on your next installation.

 When you encounter this error, at first, it is almost not obvious that your media file is corrupt.
-Especially if you discover that other media files play same 'corrupt' file.
+Especially if you discover that other media files play the same 'corrupt' file.
 But file corruption is the top cause of media player errors.

-Step 1: Launch Recoverit Video Repair.
+Step 1: Download and Launch the Video Repair Software.

 Step 3: Check/Select the videos you want to repair.